jdpieck/Mechatronics-Final-Project/docs/main.typ

 You can view the full repository #link("https://github.com/jdpieck/Mechatronics-Final-Project")[here].

 = Encountered Challenges
+While I encountered and overcame a wide range of challenges during the development of this system, listed below are some of the more notable ones.

 == Backwards PWM Setup
+After uploading the provided starting code for the system, I noticed while  rotating the dial in Manual Mode, the system would not stop.
+Using Serial messages to debug as discussed in @serial, I was able to determine the the stop trigger for the motor in `drivePulses()` was not being called.

+It turned out that the stop condition based on whether the PWM was positive or negative was swapped such that it would never trigger.

+After swapping the comparison operators, Manual Mode was functional.

 == Memory Issues
+On my second day of development, I noticed that the menus discussed in @hmi would start disappearing seemingly at random.
+Initially, I suspected that the menu functions were not being called properly, but that was not the case.

+Instead, it turns out that the Arduino was running out of system memory.

 == Motor Control Tuning
 === Re-Writing the ISR
 === Re-Writing `drivePulses()`